Wonderful Keto pudding! Yes, no fancy-schmancy ancient Greek-inspired name this time! Just Wonderful Keto Pudding.

 Well, if you give a chance to your taste buds, they will surprise you.
 Apollonas, for example, goes for months without a taste of sweetener.
 That is if I don’t prepare a cake that he has to test before approving it for publishing on Greekgoesketo.com.
 Here’s what he has to say about the natural taste of sweetness:

 The natural taste of sweetness (excerpt from this article)

 Those who can stay away from sweeteners have much better natural sweetness receptors.
-People who are in a carnivore diet or zero-carb diet can taste extreme sweetness when consuming raw milk.
-My personal perspective is that after months on a zero carb diet, I can feel that certain types of fat have a sweet aftertaste.
+People who are on a carnivore diet or zero-carb diet can taste extreme sweetness when consuming raw milk.
+My personal perspective is that after months on a zero-carb diet, I can feel that certain types of fat have a sweet aftertaste.
 Why is this happening?
-The secret lays in the glycerol.
+The secret lies in glycerol.
 In fact, certain cuts of meat contain a lot of glycerol which provides this sweet taste.

 If you are following a zero carb diet without taking any sweetener you will understand what I mean.
 Definitely, some people may have the urge to use more sweeteners.
 However, if you are determined enough to reduce the amount of sweetener you need, you will start feeling the natural sweetness of whole food!

 Enough of justification, bring the wonderful Keto pudding on!

 Wonderful Keto Pudding

 - 8 large egg yolks alternatively use 12 whole quail eggs